LukePappa/Ourism/text.md

-Perfect fulfillment may be found in being itself.
+Perfect fulfillment may be found in being.